handmadecode/quill/README.md

 ### Project extension

 The plugin adds an extension with the name `mavenImport` to the Gradle project.
+This extension allows controlling the pom file conversion through number of properties:

+#### Maven settings file

-This extension allows a Maven settings file to be specified:
+The Maven settings file to use is specified in the `settingsFile` property:

     mavenImport.settingsFile = '/path/to/settings.xml'

 The path to the settings file is resolved relative to the project directory.
 If no settings file is specified, the default Maven settings will be used, as specified in the [Maven documentation](https://maven.apache.org/settings.html#Quick_Overview).

+#### Scope mapping

 The extension's property `scopeToConfiguration` contains the mapping from Maven dependency scope to Gradle configuration used by the dependency import.
 This property is a map from scope name to